zgb963/scRNA-Seq-Variation-Pipeline/README.md

 ## Important Outputs
 `seurat_output` folder stores final results or analysis of the pipeline including the t-SNE plots for Zone I, Zone II, and Zone III and tables of differentially expressed features (cluster biomarkers) for significant clusters in each Zone

+##Future Directions
+*Merge Pipeline 1 and 2
+*Generate clusters of cells that highly express a specific gene of interest
+    *CNTN2, MYBPHL
+*Assign cell type identity to clusters